amrmsab/ELEC390QueensU/braitenberg/README.md

 What you need to submit:

-- [ ] Create a new `.md` markdown file in your assignment repository and name it `submission.md`.
+- [ ] Find the `.md` markdown file in your assignment repository that has the name `submission.md`.
-- [ ] Write in your markdown file only the link to your submission on the duckietown challenges hub. i.e., the .md file should only contain the following text: `https://challenges.duckietown.org/v4/humans/submissions/<SUBMISSION\_NUMBER>`
+- [ ] Write in your markdown file **only** the number of your submission to the duckietown challenges hub. i.e., #####

 > [!caution]
 > Make sure to not add anything else as that may interfere with the autograder.
+> Do not modify `submission_test.md` so that GitHub Actions verifies that you have correctly included your submission number.

 Our autograder will do the following:

-1) Will cross-check the user name on the submissions page to confirm that it is your submission.
+1) Will access your submission on the cross-check the user name on the submissions page to confirm that it is your submission.
 2) Will confirm at least one success flag under the status column.
-3) Will scroll down and read all of `distance-from-start_mean` scores and will grant you the maximum score.
+3) Will scroll down and read all `distance-from-start_mean` scores and will grant you the maximum score.